steventango/cmput-412-website/exercise-2.md

 The other package contains the LED node, which provides a service interface.
 This is called from the `odometry_driver_node`, which acts as our central "state" node

- 1. An odometry publisher node that reads in wheel ticks
- 2. An odometry driver that makes decisions from the published pose
- 3. An LED node working as a service which the driver node communicates to
- + Link to new waddle workspace

 ### LED service